Engaging in Writing

 More details and summer registration forms are on the Writing Retreats web page.

-Interdisciplinary Colloquium on Teaching and Assessing Writing
+Interdisciplinary Colloquium on Co-constructing Knowledge across the Disciplines while Using and Teaching Writing

-The Colloquium is co-sponsored by the CTLT and the English Department.
+This Colloquium is co-sponsored by the CTLT and the English Department.